CompVis/vunet/README.md

     python main.py --data_index <path_to_index.p>

-By default this saves images and checkpoints to `log/<current date>`.
-To adapt log directories and other options, see
+By default, images and checkpoints are saved to `log/<current date>`.
+To change the log directory and other options, see

     python main.py -h